Mysteriousplayer/KGPT/README.md

 ## Results
 Results will be saved in log/.

+## Limitations
+Our LORE aims to enhance the adaptation of pre-trained ViTs to downstream tasks.
+Therefore, the primary objective of our experimental design is to validate the effectiveness of pre-trained ViTs in adapting to downstream tasks.
+To ensure comprehensive evaluations, we compared our LORE with several effective and representative PET methods, including CoOp, Co-CoOp, Maple, ProGrad, Clip-adapter, and VPT.
+Some of these methods have demonstrated outstanding performance in domain generalization and cross-dataset transfer evaluations using pre-trained CLIP models.
+However, it is important to note that domain generalization and cross-dataset transfer evaluations assess the CLIP-based model’s generalization ability, which is beyond the scope of this study.
+We would like to further investigate the generalization ability problem in future work.

 ## Citation
 If you found our work useful for your research, please cite our work:
 ```